 The chronological sequence starts with the South Australian Proclamation Tree stamp of 1936, a River Red Gum, Eucalyptus camaldulensis.
 The first real featured plant is the Flannel Flower, Actinotus helianthi 2/-, 8 April 1959.

-It ends with Cocos nucifera featured on a stamp of Darwin Botanic Gardens in 2013.
+It ends with Nepenthes rowaniae featured in a stamp series of carnivorous plants in 2013.